 Last year, I was prescribed bedrest for 40 days.
 As a result of a serious sports injury and subsequent surgery, my doctor told me to lie on my back with my left leg (the leg which had been operated upon) above my heart for 23 hours a day, for forty days.
-(You can hear me discuss my bed rest in my TedX Talk, How Nothing is What Matters the Most.
-(Andy – the link provided goes to your TedX video so I changed the language a bit here).
+(You can hear me discuss my bed rest in my TedX Talk, How Nothing is What Matters the Most.)

 At the beginning, I was in intense physical pain from the surgery.
 Once the nerve block wore off, there was incredible pain.
 I knew I was not going to die — but I felt I was.
 I was also very sad about the upheaval in my personal and professional life.

-I kept the drapes and window shades in my bedroom fully drawn.
-I kept the room dark.
+I kept the drapes and window shades in my bedroom fully drawn and kept the room dark.
 I did not want any light coming in.
-I don’t know why I decided this.
-I think I was suffering so intensely that darkness seemed appropriate.
+I don’t know why… I think I was suffering so intensely that darkness seemed appropriate.